piknotech/gnimag/gnimag/Sources/Games/README.md

 - **Tapping Prediction**: here, you take the game model and schedule future taps.
 You think about what sequence of taps you need to survive the current game situation, and schedule or reschedule the taps accordingly.
 Also, do you keep track of Time Delay?
 Oder woanders?

 Having these three independent components, you can finally create your public `Game` class.
-It requires `ImageProvider` and `Tapper` instances which will be provided by the user of the game library (for example `MacCLI`).
+It requires `ImageProvider` and `Tapper` instances which will be provided by the user of the game library (for example `gnimag`).

 You can use an `ImageQueue` (`GameKit`) for simple asynchronous image processing; i.e., each time a new frame is available (e.g. at a rate of 60fps), the work of image analysis, game model collection and tapping prediction is done in the background, but still at a high priority.